JakeRSchwartz/ThemeParkManagerView/README.md

 Import dumpfile into MySQL: mysql -u [username] -p[password] [database_name] < database_dump.sql

-Don't forget: Add admin User_Account to use admin since data is not transferring.
+Don't forget: Add Use "Name of DB" to top of dump file when importing into local db.

 Configure Your Local Environment
 Update database connection settings: